Table of Contents Hide

 There are many similarities between hydrogen peroxide and carbamide peroxide.
 But what about the differences?
 Let’s take a look at the differences between them.

 - Speed Hydrogen peroxide has a much faster breakdown rate than carbamide, and most of its whitening properties are released within 30 to 60 minutes.
 Carbamide Peroxide gives off half its whitening power within two hours.
 Then, it continues to be active for as long as 6 hours.
-This means that products containing hydrogen peroxide are worn for shorter periods during treatment.
+This means that products containing H2O2 are worn for shorter periods during treatment.
 However, it does not affect the treatment duration.

 - Shelf life: Carbamide peroxide has an extended shelf life than hydrogen.
 However, hydrogen peroxide’s shelf life can be extended using refrigeration.